alt-dima/tofugu/README.md

 - After the temporary folder is ready, it executes `terraform` or `tofu` with specified parameters
 - Maintains separate state files for each environment/layer, automatically providing configuration for remote state management (different path on the storage regarding configured layers/dimensions).
 So the deployed set (configuration + terraform) is stored in different `tfstate` files in remote storage (S3, GCS)

+## Quick start with Jenkins and demo configuration

+You will need any Kubernetes cluster (best small temporary like Podman+Kind or MiniKube).
+Check that kubectl context poiting to this test cluster!
+Not Production!

+For a full end-to-end example of using TofuGu in a CI/CD pipeline, see the pre-configured Jenkins deployment in [examples/jenkins/README.md](examples/jenkins/README.md).

-## Quick start with demo configuration
+## Quick start locally with demo configuration

 1. [Download release](https://github.com/alt-dima/tofugu/releases) version >= 0.5.0
 2. Install [OpenTofu](https://opentofu.org/docs/intro/install/)